 Becoming What We Already Are

 When some people hear the word divinity, they cringe.
-Others immediately think of religion—gods and saints, temples and texts.
-I grew up Catholic, so I know that model well.
-But after 30 years immersed in ancient wisdom, philosophy, psychology, and even quantum physics—along with a master’s degree in Religious Studies—I’ve come to see divinity very differently.
+Others think of religion: gods and saints, temples and texts.
+A recovering Catholic, I know that world—I put in my time with the incense, pews, and kneelers.

 The Illusion of Limits

-Most of us live inside boundaries we inherited—family systems, outdated scientific or academic paradigms, cultural conditioning, and quiet beliefs about who we’re allowed to be.
+Most of us grow up inside boundaries formed early—family systems, cultural conditioning, and often-unconscious beliefs about who we’re allowed to be.

-But what if we have been swallowing the wrong pill for thousands of years?
+But what if we’ve been swallowing the wrong pills for thousands of years?

 Our True Nature

-Here’s how I see it now: the divine is the part of us that imagines, creates, loves, heals, and moves through fear.
+Here’s how I see it: divinity is the part of us that imagines, creates, loves, heals, and moves through fear.
 It’s empathy.
 Vision.
 Innovation.
-The impulse to write poems, paint furniture, forgive old wounds, build new worlds, smile at a dog, or go ga-ga-goo-goo at a baby.
+Creativity in motion.
+The impulse to write poems, paint furniture, forgive old wounds, build new worlds, smile at a dog, or goo-goo at a baby.

 Divinity—creative intelligence—is literally what we’re made of.

-When we stop externalizing it and begin to recognize this infinite potential as intrinsic, something important shifts.
-Worthiness stops being earned because we begin to remember who we actually are.
+When we stop externalizing it and begin to recognize it as intrinsic, something important shifts.
+Worthiness becomes something we already are, not something we achieve or earn.

 The Science of Coherence

-Research on heart coherence shows that emotions like love, compassion, and gratitude are not abstract ideas—they’re measurable states.
-Frequencies.
-When we feel them, our hearts and brains move into sync.
+Research on heart coherence shows that emotions like love, compassion, and gratitude aren’t abstract ideas or fluffy stuff.
+They’re measurable physiological states.
+When we feel them, our hearts and brains synchronize.

-There’s also growing evidence that parts of us transcend space and time.
+There’s also growing evidence that parts of us aren’t confined by space and time.
 A mother who knows her child is in danger.
 A friend who calls just as you’re thinking of them.
-These moments aren’t random coincidences: they are information moving through a shared field of consciousness.
+These aren’t random coincidences; they’re information moving through a shared field of consciousness.

-Different names for the same mystery: the space where everything meets.
+Many names for the same mystery: the field where everything meets and moves through us.

 Why This Matters

-The way we relate to divinity—creative intelligence, infinite potential, whatever name we give it—is the way we relate to Life itself.
+The way we relate to divinity—creative intelligence, infinite potential, whatever name we give it—is the way we relate to ourselves, to life.

-As long as divinity, power, remains distant or external, life becomes a negotiation.
-A proving ground.
-A waiting room.
-And we, it’s victims: constantly seeking, chasing, trying to earn belonging and love.
+As long as divinity remains distant or external, life becomes a negotiation—a proving ground, a waiting room.
+And what does that make us?
+Its subjects.
+Maybe even its victims—constantly seeking, chasing, trying to earn belonging and love.

-But when divinity is something we remember—something we tune into—then we become what we already are: living bridges between the human and the infinite.
-Not reaching for meaning, but embodying it.
+But when divinity is something we tune into, we become what we already are: creative, living bridges between the human and the field.
+Not reaching for meaning, but standing inside it.

-Because divinity isn’t something we strive toward.
-It’s something we remember.
+Because divinity isn’t what we strive toward.
+It’s what we remember.

 Next